deathworlders/online/content/books/deathworlders/chapter-93-the-silent-earth.md

 Costello sat back and folded his arms.
 Damn big, these days.
 And right now, filled with the sort of tension that suggested he needed to *punch* something.
 “Oh, just wait.
 Things will be fine under Daar.
 He’s a good man, truly, but wait until he’s gone.
 By then the Gao will have the numbers.
 They’ll likely have bred themselves into something better than us too, because eugenics is something they’re totally down for and their gene base is unlocked, now.”

 “Ekallim-Igigi,” Yan pointed out.
-“Is *safe-*guard for this.”
+“Is *safe*-guard for this.”

 “Ayup.
 The Gao will soon out-power, out-number, and just out-*size* us as a civilization and honestly, unless we *get with the program,* quite literally in our cases, they'll curb-stomp us individually too.
 But that’s a moral quandary for another day.
 Right now, consider this: the Gao were *made to control the Galaxy* and given the potential to do so.
 And, so, they will.
 With a smile, and a cuddle.
 We’ll be their *pets* if were not very careful, and we’ll probably love it.”